pmcgover/24dev-demo/README.md

 and have statistics and Pass/Fail results published to the: [Project-Sumary.md](Project-Summary.md).
 * Scripts can display applicable license and README.md files.
 * All user applications are expected to have a bin, docs, logs, output and output/goodtests folders/files.
+* Users can optionally include a verification screenshot of their 24dev program and github account.
 * Users are encouraged to create their own customized releases via github renamed as: 24dev-[myForkName].

 ## Installing 24dev-demo to an OSGeo Live DVD system